ibm-cloud-docs/vpc/file_storage_vpc_profiles.md

 ### IOPS tiers
 {: #fs-tiers}

-Existing file shares can be based on IOPS tiers that you can select when you were creating a file share.
+Existing file shares can be based on IOPS tiers that you selected when you created the file share.
 Table 3 describes the IOPS performance for the IOPS tier profile.

 | IOPS Tier | Workload | Share size | Max IOPS |
 |-----------|----------|-------------|--------------|